githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-github-copilot-your-ai-pair-programmer.md

 GitHub Copilot X extends past the editor and into a readily accessible AI assistant throughout the entire development life cycle.

-Here are some features you can expect from GitHub Copilot X.
+Here are some features you can expect from GitHub Copilot X coming soon.

 ### A ChatGPT-like experience in your editor with GitHub Copilot Chat